-6.9 Local Joint Staff Committee
+6.9 Local Joint Staff Forum(s)

-- 6.9.1 The Local JSC is in place to ensure there is effective communication with all relevant trade union and the directorate structures about issues affecting the directorate.
-It also serves to provide a means of consultation on local issues whilst developing ideas & actions for the directorate. - 6.9.2 The Local JSC (LJSC) reports to the main JSC. - 6.9.3 The membership of the Local JSC should be comprised of the Borough/Directorate Director, Staff Side Chair, Representatives from recognised Trade Unions and Professional Associations, People and Culture Representative and Operational Managers.
+6.9.1 The Local JSF is in place to ensure there is effective communication with all relevant trade union and the directorate structures about issues affecting the

+- 6.9.2 The Local JSF (LJSF) reports to the main JSF. - 6.9.3 The membership of the Local JSC should be comprised of the Borough/Directorate Director, Staff Side Chair, Representatives from recognised Trade Unions and Professional Associations, People and Culture Representative and Operational Managers.